ExpressLRS/Docs/docs/software/testing/crc-testing.md

 29 : 0 out of 1000000 false positives, 0.000000%
 30 : 0 out of 1000000 false positives, 0.000000%
 ```

-## Flipped bits in a single sequence at random start position
+## Flipped bits in a single sequence at the random start position

 The number 1-30 is the number of consecutive bits that are flipped at a random starting position.
 ```
 1 : 0 out of 1000000 false positives, 0.000000%